Northwick Cinema

 The Northwick Cinema closed as a full-time cinema on 10th September 1966 with Dean Martin in "The Silencers" and Audie Murphy in "Arizona Raiders".

 It re-opened on 30th September 1966 as a bingo club, and ran as this under several owners, the last being Mecca who closed it in 1982.
-The building stood empty and unused until it re-opened on 6th June 1991 as an entertainment centre, with John Alexander’s beautiful interior fully restored.
+The building stood empty and unused until it re-opened on 6th June 1991 as a live music centre, with John Alexander’s beautiful interior fully restored.
 It was used for live shows and also some film use, projected onto a pull-down screen.
 This venture lasted until 1996 when it closed and the building was boarded-up awating its next use.

 The Northwick Cinema is a Grade II Listed building.